 What is a life or business hack that you recommend to help other female founders?

 It’s sort of the opposite of a hack – don’t cut corners in life or in business.
 Take time to read, learn, walk, eat well, rest, and do whatever you need to do to make yourself a stronger whole person.
 In business, take time to develop skills and develop your team members and co-workers by training them and exposing to anything that will make them dream big.
+Understanding when you need to bring in an expert too can help.
+Digital marketing can be a rough world, and getting someone like Avidon Marketing Group to help steer you down the right path can be unbelievably helpful.
 All these things take time in the short run, but will greatly benefit you and the people around you in the long run.
+Measuring the success of your digital marketing attempts is also incredibly useful for you to analyze whether they are benefitting your business or not.
+Fortunately, there’s plenty of resources online on writing marketing reports, which are vital for your company.

 If you had a theme song what would it be?